stblassitude/c3toctrack/README.md

 * `sat`: number of satellites reported by the receiver, can be used to gauge accuracy of the fix
 * `speed`: in km/h
 * `trackmarker`: in meters, relative to the track.
+* `trackname`: name of the track segment the train is on.

 # Setting Up